roym5252/sample-jetpack-compose-android-app/README.md

 ## Continuous Integration

-- CI is set up using GitLab's pipeline.
+- CI is set up using Github Actions.

-- File containing sensitive information (API key) is added to Gitlab's secure file's section and connected with CI pipeline.
+- File containing sensitive information (API key) is added to Github's secure variable section and connected with Github Actions.

 ## Notes

 - Mock server data is used.

-- Appropriate modifications are done to the UI to make it much for compactable for mobile devices.

 - Offline support not included.

 - When matched using product ID Some of the product's details are not available in second JSON file.
 As a result the error screen will be displayed if the product details are missing in the provided mock response.

 - Dark mode theme implementation not included.

+## API key configuration

+- Place below line in the local.properties file and replace the API key.
+The content of the local.properties file is added Github Action's secret section for CI/CD to work properly.

+API_KEY=PLACE_API_KEY_HERE

 ## Future enhancements